 Our Global Vision

 Over the past decade, Northeastern has expanded its reach beyond Boston by building a global university system.
-We now have locations in Charlotte, London, the San Francisco Bay Area, Seattle, Toronto, and Vancouver that serve as platforms for professional graduate programs, customized educational partnerships, and research opportunities.
+We now have locations in the Massachusetts communities of Burlington and Nahant; Charlotte, North Carolina; London; Portland, Maine; San Francisco; Seattle; Silicon Valley; Toronto; and Vancouver that serve as platforms for professional graduate programs, customized educational partnerships, and research opportunities.
 Our global system also includes a worldwide network of more than 3,000 co-op partners and 255,000-plus alumni.

 Keep in mind that the global university system is a strategy for the university—a critical driver of our academic plan, Northeastern 2025.
 It’s not a proper noun or a sub-brand.
 We should use terms that speak about Northeastern broadly wherever we are in the world, rather than narrow terms such as a program or campus.